maxdata/basic-components/docs/content/docs/introduction.md

 **Here's a simple example**

-You can include a component using simple html tags in a Jinja template.
+You can include a component using simple HTML tags in a Jinja template.
-Additional behavior can be added via attributes for Alpine or htmx.
+Additional behavior can be added via attributes for Alpine.js or htmx.
 Click the `Alpine enabled` and `htmx enabled` buttons below.
 </Prose>

 <TabPreview component="Button" template="examples/docs_button.html"/>